Nondv/nondv.github.io/_posts/2024-05-09-code-review-guide.md

 Pair programming often reduces time needed for code review as you have a second pair of eyes working on the issue with you.
 However, not everyone likes pair programming.
 Many people are simply more productive on their own.

-However, you should also consider pair reviewing.
+Consider pair reviewing.
 You just get in touch with the PR author and ask them to walk you through the changes.

 But be careful though, you may fall into the same fallacy I mentioned earlier where everything you hear makes sense and you miss some problems.